 Leading Your Team

 Unless you’re just working for yourself (which never goes far in the long run), then you’re going to build and lead a team.
 A company can either be built or ruined based on the quality of the team.
 The quality of the team is based on how good that their leader is.
 As a company-leader, you’ll need to prove yourself capable and worthy of respect.
 Remain stable, give constructive criticism, be demanding, and reward those who go the extra mile.

 Any entrepreneur whose never had to take risks in their life is not telling the truth.
 Risk-taking is something that entrepreneurs will never stop facing.
 The more you grow, the bigger your risks will get.
 However, it’s important to develop a discerning eye that can tell the difference between a bad risk and a good risk.
 Bad risks offer require a lot of sacrifice and very little reward.
 Good risks require a decent amount of sacrifice, but have the potential to give you a huge reward.

 How To Develop These Functions

 Nobody can develop these functions overnight.
+You can go to as many conferences, saddle up to as many influential mentors or attend as many live webinars from seasoned thought leaders as you like, but until you experience sacrifice, innovation and leadership first-hand, you won’t understand them to your core.
 They’re drilled into your head through experience over the course of months and years.
 To be an entrepreneur, you need to possess a strong desire to provide and be successful.
 Those who are just looking to “get by” never last very long.

 However, if you have large goals, the willpower to do what’s necessary, remain firm and decisive, and constantly innovate your products and services, then you’ll be the entrepreneur that you always wanted to be.
 Your time will be your own, you’ll walk into work with a sense pride and accomplishment, and you’ll be able to provide for the people who you care about the most.